asheroto/Test-SMTP/README.md

 ### Linux, macOS, and other (Python 3)

-No EXE needed - just run the script with any Python 3 install:
+Run the script with any Python 3 install:

 ```sh
 python Test-SMTP.py